unckless/RobUnckless_Lab_Notebook/about.md

 ###  Skills and Techniques

 Laboratory
-- DNA and RNA extraction from tissues and larvae using Zymo Research and Quaigen kits
+- DNA and RNA extraction of avian tissue and oyster larvae using Zymo Research and Qaigen kits
 - Historical DNA extraction with phenol chloroform and cryogenic extraction
+- Gel eletrophoresis, Qubit and TapeStation analysis of DNA and RNA
+- Serapure, KAPA Pure, mRNA and Strepavadin bead cleaning of DNA/RNA
-- Library preparation of DNA for illumina HiSeq Next Generation Sequencing
+- Library preparation of avian DNA for illumina HiSeq Next Generation Sequencing using Ultra Conserved Elements
-- Gel eletrophoresis, Serpure bead cleaning, and Qubit analysis of DNA
+- Expressed Exome Capture Sequencing (EecSeq) preparation of larval oysters
 - in situ antibody staining of zebrafish embryos
 - Microinjections of florescently labeled RNA for confocal imaging of zebrafish embryos

+Computational
+- Proficiency with RStudio
+- Knowlege of most basic statistical methods used in biological data and how to implment them in RStudio
+- Familiar with Species Distribution Modeling (SDM) or Ecological Niche Modeling using Maxent in congruence with RStudio

 Other
 - Museum specimen preparation of bird skins